zverugin8/Terraform/different_cloud_tasks/aws/task_aws.md

 - Terraform created infrastructure with no errors
 - AWS resources created as expected (check AWS Console)
-- Nginx server responds on Loadbalancer's IP Address with expected response
+- Nginx server responds on Loadbalancer's URL with expected response

 ## TASK 14 - Modules